DisCa: Accelerating Video Diffusion Transformers with Distillation-Compatible Learnable Feature Caching

 \textbf{Model Configuration} The experiments are conducted on HunyuanVideo~\cite{kong2024hunyuanvideo}, a state-of-the-art large-scale video DiT model.
 Using a checkpoint pre-trained at 540p resolution as the base, distillation and training are carried out on H20.
 Videos of $704 \times 704$ resolution, 129 frames, and 5 seconds in duration are generated for evaluation.
 In video generation scenarios involving such high resolution and long time duration, the VRAM pressure becomes crucial.
 Therefore, a sequence parallel size of 4 is applied.

 \textbf{Metrics and Evaluation} For the generated videos, we use VBench~\cite{VBench} for evaluation.
 VBench comprises 16 sub-dimensions that assess video generation quality from multiple aspects.
 Among these, 9 aspects constitute the Semantic Score, while the others form the Quality Score.
 These scores are weighted to produce the Total Score.
 Given that the Semantic score is more sensitive to distortions and controllability in the generated results, we have selected it as the primary metric, while the others are supplementary references.
-More information is available in the Appendix.
+More information and further experiments on image-to-video tasks are available in the Appendix.

 \textbf{Distillation and Training Configurations} Starting from the initial HunyuanVideo with Classifier Free Guidance (CFG), we first perform CFG distillation with a learning rate of $10^{-5}$ to enable the model to directly obtain the result that previously required separate inference with and without CFG in a single forward pass.
 Subsequently, Restricted MeanFlow distillation is applied sequentially with the same learning rate to complete the step distillation process.
 Finally, a lightweight predictor is trained with a Generative-Adversarial strategy on the distilled model, with learning rates $10^{-4}, 10^{-2}$ for predictor and discriminator, respectively and a weight of adversarial loss for predictor $\lambda=1.0$ to yield DisCa.
 More settings are detailed in the Appendix.